 Current Programs

 · Research and implement Churro’s grazing habits to quantify their ability to support Biocrust rangeland health.

-· Establish a coalition of Churro shepherds, new shepherds, and interested folks, that will join us in protecting the old type churro.
-These meaningful collaborations are an essential part of the solution in protecting biodiversity, our soils, water, and rangelands.
+· Establish a coalition of women churro shepherds, new shepherds, and interested individuals who will join us in preserving the traditional churro.
+These vital collaborations are essential to protecting biodiversity, our soils, water, and rangelands.

+Current Programs